Car finance comparator (PCP vs HP vs personal loan)

 At a Glance

-PCP has the lowest monthly payment, but the highest total cost if you want to keep the car.
-That trade-off is the central comparison.
+• PCP has the lowest monthly payment, but at the same APR it has the highest total cost if you want to keep the car.
+Which option is cheapest overall depends on the rates you are offered.

 PCP monthly payments are lower because you are only financing the depreciation portion of the vehicle price, with the remainder deferred as a balloon.
 If you return the car at the end, you have paid for the use of it and nothing more.
-If you want to keep it, the balloon payment pushes the total cost above HP and usually above a personal loan as well.
-The tool shows both scenarios side by side so the cost of each outcome is visible before you commit to a finance structure.
+If you want to keep it, the balloon payment pushes the total cost above HP at the same APR.
+Whether PCP also costs more than a personal loan depends on the APR gap between the two and the balloon percentage — the tool shows both scenarios side by side so you can test your specific numbers.

-A personal loan often costs less in total interest than manufacturer finance, even though the APR looks higher.
+• A personal loan can cost less in total interest than PCP at certain balloon and APR combinations, even when the headline APR is higher.

 With a personal loan, you own the car outright from day one.
 With HP, ownership transfers after the final payment.
 With PCP, you own nothing at the end unless you pay the balloon.
 This matters beyond the current agreement: with HP or a personal loan, the car has a trade-in or sale value that can fund part of the next purchase.
 With PCP, you start the next agreement from scratch unless the car is worth more than the balloon, which the depreciation panel estimates using illustrative figures.

-Compare PCP, Hire Purchase, and a personal loan side by side on the same vehicle to see which costs less overall and which has the lowest monthly payment
+Compare PCP, Hire Purchase, and a personal loan side by side on the same vehicle to see which costs less overall, which has the lowest monthly payment, and what you own at the end.

 PCP (Personal Contract Purchase)